Nesae-avi/FoundationGameCamera/README.md

 1. Download the latest version of the FGC Launcher.
 2. Start **Rise of the Tomb Raider** and load your saved game.
-3. Open the Launcher and click on the START button.
+3. In the launcher app click on the appropriate **LOAD** button.
+4. Enjoy!

 ## Discord Server